lazzurs/terraform-aws-ecs/README.md

 | cluster_arn | The ECS cluster ARN |

 ## Authors
-Module is maintained by [Mark Honomichl](https://github.com/austincloudguru).
+Module has been forked from a module by [Mark Honomichl](https://github.com/austincloudguru).
+Maintained by Rob Lazzurs.

 ## License
 MIT Licensed.
 See LICENSE for full details